unyt-org/uix/docs/manual/01 Getting Started.md

 If the `uix` command is not available afterwards, you might have to run `source ~/.bash_profile`.

 #### MacOS (Homebrew)
-*Note: To install the latest UIX version, please use the install command from the section Windows/other systems.*

 On MacOS, UIX can also be installed with homebrew:
 ```bash